hashkat/hashkat/docs/installation.md

     `hashkat.2015.08.20.tar.gz`

     Please note that the date in the file you downloaded may be different from the one above.
-That's totally fine, it just means that you've downloaded a newer version of ***#k@***!
+That's totally fine, it just means that you've downloaded a newer version of **#k@**!

 1. To unpack this tar file, type in the command:

     `tar -xzvf hashkat.2015.08.20.tar.gz`

+   This command creates a hashkat directory within the Downloads directory.

-1. Once this is completed, look into the list of files in this directory and you will see amongst them:
+1. Once this is completed, list the files in the Downloads directory and you will see amongst them:

     `hashkat`

-1. For ease of access, move this directory into your 'home' directory by typing in the command:
+1. For ease of access, move this directory into your 'home' directory ('mv old_location new_location') by typing in the command:

     `mv ~/Downloads/hashkat  ~/`

-1. Now return to your 'home' directory by typing in the command:
+1. To return to your 'home' directory type in the command:

-    `cd`

-1. Let's now go into the hashkat directory by typing in the command:

-    `cd hashkat`
+    `cd ~`

-1. Once in this directory, you can see the list of all the files and directories that compose the **#k@** project by again typing in the command:

-    `ls`
+1. Now navigate to the directory where you have stored the Cmake tar file.

-1. Enter into the command line the following commands to install the [CMake](http://www.cmake.org/) package and the appropriate tools necessary to build ***#k@***:
+1. To install the [CMake](http://www.cmake.org/) package, type the following commands:

+    `tar -xzvf cmake.version.tar.gz`

     `sudo apt-get install cmake`

     `sudo apt-get install build-essential -y`

-    if asked for sudo permission, enter your Linux password.
+    If asked for sudo permission, enter your Linux password.

-1. You must now do a build of **#k@** on your computer by typing in the command:
+1. You must now do a build of **#k@** on your computer.
+You need to change back to the hashkat directory first:

+    `cd ~`

+    `cd hashkat`

     `./build.sh -O`

-   **build.sh** is followed by 'space dash capital oh'.
+   **build.sh** is followed by 'capital oh'.
+The "O" stands for "optimized build" and is optional.

-1. You can now run **#k@** in this **hashkat** directory as long as it has **INFILE.yaml** and **run.sh** within in it by typing in the command:
+1. You can now run **hashkat** by typing in the command:

     `./run.sh`

-1. Once you have run **#k@** properly, remove all the network save and analysis files created from this test simulation by typing in the following commands:
+1. In **hashkat** you need to remove the output files in between simulations or an error will be thrown.
+You may remove all the network save and analysis files created from this installation by typing in the following commands:

     `rm DATA_vs_TIME`

-    `rm INFILE.yaml-generated`

     `rm network_state.dat`

     `rm -r output`

+   PRO TIP:  if your output is worth saving, instead of removing the files, simply move them into the output file, then rename the output file:

+    `mv DATA_vs_TIME /output/DATA_vs_TIME`

+    `mv network_state.dat /output/network_stat.dat`

+    `cp INFILE.yaml /output/INFILE.yaml`

+    `mv output output_with_description`

+   Note that we are keeping a copy of the configuration INFILE in case we want to re-run the simulation (or remember our input parameters).

 1. [Gnuplot](http://gnuplot.sourceforge.net/) is the primary graphing utility used in this documentation.
-To install **Gnuplot**, type in the command:
+To install **Gnuplot**, from the terminal type in the command:

     `sudo apt-get install gnuplot-x11`